Conference

 Keynotes from across stakeholder groups

-Academic insights from researchers across disciplines
+Academic insights from researchers across disciplines globally

 Policy and regulatory perspectives (including Ofcom and the Mayor’s Office for Policing and Crime)